Shelby Howard: Racing career

-Howard started 2009 as a free agent, but was picked up by ML Motorsports to drive the #70 Foretravel Motorcoach Chevrolet after the team released Mark Green in late March.
+Howard started 2009 as a free agent, but was picked up by ML Motorsports to drive the No. 70 Foretravel Motorcoach Chevrolet after the team released Mark Green in late March.
 He would run a total of seventeen Nationwide races with a best finish of twelfth at the second Nashville race and Memphis Motorsports Park.

 In 2010, Howard returned to ML Motorsports.
 Despite missing the season opening race at Daytona, Howard and ML ran 21 races with a best finish of twelfth at Gateway and Iowa.
 Howard returned to ML in 2011, but departed from the team after Texas.
 He has not raced in NASCAR since then.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)